GriffinKowash/EMAtools/readme.md

 pip install ematools
 ```

-Check for updates periodically to access new features and bug fixes:
+Check for updates periodically to access new features and improvements:

 ```
 pip install --upgrade ematools
 ```

-EMAtools can then be imported in a script or shell as follows:
+Import EMAtools in a Python script or shell:

 ```
 import ema